 - EEA membership

-The EU has made one thing abundantly clear.
-The deal on the table is the only one available.
-There will be no renegotiation.
+However, the EU is making it abundantly clear that it considers the deal on the table to be the best and the only one available and will not renegotiate.
 Such statements are necessary and understandable.
 However, there are precedents for negotiations being reopened.
 The President of the Commission has, after all, also said that, with the British, you always need to negotiate three times.
 Indeed, an agreement only exists when it is concluded and this one has not been concluded yet.
+So, again, no predictions.

-However, it is difficult to see what else could be negotiated in the time available before the legal guillotine falls on 29 March 2019, especially considering the complexity of the issues and the lack of consensus in the UK as to what kind of future relationship it would like.
+It is however difficult to see what alternative agreement could be negotiated in the time available before the legal guillotine falls on 29 March 2019, especially considering the complexity of the issues and the lack of consensus in the UK as to what kind of future relationship it would like.

 Extension of the deadline